AntonioBerna/computer-architecture-engineering/homework/bomb-lab/README.md

 There is no explicit delivery.
 The bomb will continue to update your progress as you work on it.
 Upon expiration, the bomb will simply stop functioning properly.

-You can track your progress and that of other students by going to the [rankings] page (https://bombs.alessandropellegrini.it/2425).
+You can track your progress and that of other students by going to the [rankings](https://bombs.alessandropellegrini.it/2425) page.
 This page updates in real time to show the status of all bombs.

 ## Tips (read carefully!)